informaticaucm-TPI/2425-Practica0/en/README.md

 ## Part VI: submission of the assignment

 To submit the finished assignment, we use the Campus Virtual submission mechanism.
 The submission deadline for the assignment appears in the problem statement.
-Before submitting, the solution to the assignment should be compressed in a `.zip` archive called `assignment0.zip`.
+Before submitting, the solution to the assignment should be compressed in a `.zip` archive (**not** a .rar archive or a .7z archive) called `assignment0.zip`.
 The contents of the zip archive should be as follows:

 - A text file `students.txt` containing the name of each of the members of the lab group.